 What is social impact software?
 How can I incorporate social impact in my business?
-There are so many ways to create impact in your community.
-Your company has immense power to create change, whether that be through your people, product, or profit.
+There are so many ways to create positive impact in your community and impact nonprofits on a local, national, and international scale.
+Your company has immense power to create positive change, whether that be through your people, product, or profit.
+There are so many aspects to CSR (corporate social responsibility) which is why finding an all-in-one social impact platform that allows you the tools to easily create community impact and environmental impact.

-Social Impact software is built for the private sector to help your company execute, measure, and engage employees and customers in social impact programs no matter the size or where anyone’s located.
+Social Impact software (or a social impact platform) is built for the private sector to help your company execute, measure, and engage employees and customers in social impact programs no matter the size or where anyone’s located.

-Social Impact software helps you facilitate social impact programs like employee donation matching and organizing volunteering efforts.
+Social Impact platform helps you facilitate social impact programs that create positive change like employee donation matching and organizing volunteering efforts for nonprofits.

 When you’re looking for help in executing your social impact programs and trying to understand if a social impact software is right for you, consider these questions:

 What initiatives do you focus your programs around?
 Volunteering Days?
 Community Engagement?
+Employee engagement?
 Employee donation matching?
+Fundraising in real-time?

-What reporting will you need to help make your social impact programs as scalable as possible?
-Employee match rates?
+What functionality and reporting will you need to help make your social impact programs as scalable as possible?
+Real-time fundraising and reporting?
+Volunteer management and opportunities?
+An employee match program?
 Volunteering and engagement metrics?

 And of course, what is your budget?
 We're biased but using a software will often save time and money organizing these efforts.

 There is much debate around these two terms and what the difference is between CSR and social impact.
-Simply put, traditional corporate social responsibility programs have a more reactive nature.
-They are based around the corporation doing good in their communities through their existing practices.
+Simply put, traditional Corporate Social Responsibility programs have a more reactive nature.
+Their business model is based around the corporation doing good in their community impact through their existing practices.

 Beyond moral and regulatory standards, corporate social responsibility is table stakes for companies.
 It's their legal responsibility as a company that exists in a community.